09.23.2025

 Regulators should prioritise simplified reporting for financial crime and transaction reporting, according to market participants.

-Edwin Schooling Latter, head of Compliance UK at Japanese bank Mizuho, said financial crime was a top priority for regulation that should be simplified.
+Edwin Schooling Latter, head of Compliance UK at Japanese bank Mizuho, said financial crime and transaction reporting were his top priorities for regulation that should be simplified.
 He said: ”The burden of regulatory reporting is really stifling and it is a serious issue for our businesses.”

 He spoke at AFME’s European Compliance and Legal Conference in London on 22 September 2025.
 Before taking on his current position in November last year, Schooling Latter’s previous roles included being director of wholesale markets policy and supervision at the UK Financial Conduct Authority and FCA representative on the ESMA Board of Supervisors until the UK’s departure from the EU.